 - Reaching your optimal weight and maintaining it for six months before the procedure

-The surgery for a tummy tuck is relatively straightforward.
-It can tighten your abdomen and remove any excess skin to help improve the contour of your abdomen.
+The surgery can tighten your abdomen and remove any excess skin to help improve the contour of your abdomen.
 Depending on the amount of excess skin that is needed to be removed, the procedure can take anywhere from two to five hours.
 You may need to stay the night at the hospital for monitoring purposes.
-The results following a tummy tuck are usually permanent but significant weight gain or loss or pregnancy after the procedure can hamper this result.
+The results following a the surgery are usually permanent but significant weight gain or loss or pregnancy after the procedure can hamper this result.

 There are various types of tummy tucks available and the suitable one for you will depend upon your body and goal.
-So, there are many benefits of tummy tuck surgery depending on the type you get.
-A Tummy tuck can also be performed with other procedures like liposuction to further enhance the result of your tummy tuck.
+So, there are medical benefits of tummy tuck surgery depending on the type you get.
+A Tummy tuck can also perform with other procedures like liposuction to further enhance the result.

-As each person is different, their rate of healing is different; people may have their own unique experiences during the recovery period.
+As each person is different, their rate of healing is different too.
+People may have their own unique experiences during the recovery period.
 Following the post-operative care instructions carefully will make your recoveries easier and result in the best outcome.

-Commonly, tummy tuck recovery will take about a month to six weeks and a detailed description of the timeline is mentioned below:
+Commonly, recovery will take about four to six weeks and a detailed description of the timeline is as below:

 After the completion of the procedure, there will be some swelling, bruising, tightness of the abdomen, and discomfort.
-Drainage tubes will be placed under the skin to collect fluid and help in the healing process.
-A small plastic tube connected to a pain pump will also be placed under the skin.
+Dr will place a drainage tubes under the skin to collect fluid and help in the healing process.
 This automatically squirts local anaesthetic under the skin for the first 3 days after your procedure.
 It is responsible for improving your pain and discomfort significantly.
-Before leaving the hospital, you’ll be given a compression garment that you need to wear for the next six weeks.
-Antibiotics and pain medications will be prescribed to prevent infection at the incision site and subside any pain.
+Before you leave the hospital, we will provide you with a compression garment that you need to wear for the next six weeks.
+Dr will prescribe antibiotics and pain relief medications to prevent infection at the incision site and subside any pain.